-While caring for your four-legged friend brings you so many kisses, laughs, and rewards, tough situations can pop up from time to time.
-Many pet parents have experienced the worry of a sick pet, and most dogs will experience vomiting during their lifetime.
+While loving your pet brings you lots of hugs, laughs, and rewards, there are also times when tough situations arise.
+There are many pet parents who have experienced the worry of a sick pet, and most dogs will experience vomiting in their lifetimes.
 Vomiting or throwing up is not a disease, but it can be a sign of an underlying illness or, in some cases, a serious health problem.
 In this article, we’re going to talk about simple home remedies to soothe your dog’s vomiting, common causes, and the difference between vomiting and regurgitation.

 It can be hard to tell if your dog is vomiting or experiencing regurgitation.
 Regurgitation is less common and typically caused by esophageal contraction or dysfunction right after your dog eats.
 Regurgitated food will look similar to fresh food and can be coated in mucus because it hasn’t been digested yet.
 Vomiting, on the other hand, is caused by abdominal muscle contraction.
 During a vomiting episode, your dog might tense up, gag, or heave.
 In most cases, your dog will vomit partially digested food that may contain a clear yellow or green liquid.